 - Distributing information and educational materials

-- Re-enrolling all campus employees in the CSU Security and Privacy Training
+- Re-enrolling all campus employees in the CSU Data Security and FERPA Training

 - Conducting an immersive spear-phishing awareness program